thinkwell/authlogic_crowd/README.markdown

 ### Auto Registration

-When authlogic_crowd encounters a valid Crowd user with no corresponding local user, a new local user will be added by default.
-You can disable auto-registration in your Authlogic session model:
+When a Crowd user logs in with no corresponding local user, a new local user will be added by default.
+You can disable auto-registration with the `auto_register` setting in your Authlogic session:

     class UserSession < Authlogic::Session::Base
       auto_register false